Brussels or Bruges: Which Belgian City to Visit?

 Those who get a kick out of admiring medieval architecture should stop by the Broodhuis (the Brussels City Museum) in the Old Town, which houses a museum focusing on the city’s history.
 The outside of the building is genuinely mesmerizing and well worth a look.

-Afterwards, grab some snacks and head to Parc Du Cinquantenaire for a picnic.
+Afterwards, I recommend grabbing some snacks and heading to Parc Du Cinquantenaire for a picnic.
 This ample park is dominated by a substantial arched monument that will have you in awe and has been there since Leopold II was in power.

 Another site not to miss is the Royal Palace of Brussels, which is the official residence of Belgium’s king and queen.
 The King’s Castle is also a highlight of visiting.